 The Ventura County Community College District is a public community college district serving residents in Ventura County.
-The District's three colleges-Moorpark, Oxnard, and Ventura-offer programs for transfer to four-year colleges and universities, occupational and vocational training, basic skills instruction, as well as economic development and continuing education for cultural growth, life enrichment, and skills improvement.
+The District's three Colleges--Moorpark, Oxnard, and Ventura--offer programs for transfer to four-year colleges and universities, occupational and vocational training, basic skills instruction, as well as economic development and continuing education for cultural growth, life enrichment, and skills improvement.
 Each of the colleges provides a wide range of general programs and services to students, as well as focusing on its own unique and specialty areas.
-As of Spring 2016, VCCCD served 30,825 students.
+At the beginning of Spring 2018, VCCCD served over 32,000 students.